5-Max/tryhackmeNotes/rooms(ctf's)/forBusinessReasons.md

 tried on 404, not working, maybe different theme?

-going to plugin, disactivate plug in before editing it. paste bash shell at end of file, don't delete php code (with no endind element???????????????????????????????????????)
+going to plugin, deactivate plug in before editing it. paste bash shell at end of file, don't delete php code (with no ending element???????????????????????????????????????)